← blog

 ))

 Three things to notice.
-The database is an adapter, not a hard dependency on one ORM.
+The database is an adapter, so no single ORM is hard-wired in.
 The secret is yours and signs the cookies.
 The plugins list is where every feature lives, including email/password itself.

 Mounting it on FastAPI is two lines. mount_kernia serves the whole auth surface under /api/auth/*, and require_session is a dependency that protects your own routes.